This Step: Get a Drivers License

 First-time drivers of any age must pass a road test to land a Minnesota drivers license.
 To get a provisional license, you must be at least 16 years old and have held a valid instruction permit for either:

-- six months―Teens 18 and younger
+- six months―Teens 18 years old and younger

-- Three months―Applicants 19 and older
+- 3 months―Applicants 19 years old and older